ReactiveX/RxSwift/Documentation/GettingStarted.md

 **When sequence sends `Complete` or `Error` event all internal resources that compute sequence elements will be freed.**

-**To cancel production of sequence elements and free resources immediatelly, call `dispose` on returned subscription.**
+**To cancel production of sequence elements and free resources immediately, call `dispose` on returned subscription.**

 If a sequence terminates in finite time, not calling `dispose` or not using `addDisposableTo(disposeBag)` won't cause any permanent resource leaks, but those resources will be used until sequence completes in some way (finishes producing elements or error happens).